pricemi115/grumptechgaragedoor/README.md

 > username: Identifier in the form of a  globally-unique colon-delimited EUI-48 multicast [MAC](https://en.wikipedia.org/wiki/MAC_address "MAC Address") address. (xx:xx:xx:xx:xx:xx)

 ### Platforms/Platform
 > platform: Identifier for the name of the Homebridge platform.
-Must match the name in the package.json file.
+Must match the text in the *config_info/platform* entry of the package.json file.
 Recommended to leave as-is.

 > name: Identifier for the name of the Homebridge plug-in.
-Must match the name in the package.json file.
+Must match the text in the *config_info/plugin* entry of the package.json file.
 Recommended to leave as-is.
 #### system
 > gpio_mode: Specify the mode for identifying & accessing the digital input/output pins on the Raspberry Pi.
 Values: BCM,